 Facing isolation and radical, instant but then prolonged changes from Covid-19, affecting the most basic fundamentals of life, is much more endurable with another person, and even more so with a family or group.

-But marriage is the bedrock, the one thing that grounds us as the rules of the entire world shift.
+Marriage is the bedrock, the one thing that grounds us as the rules of the entire world shift.

 Pardon the political aside; people in good marriages care about the work their partners do.
 They provide support and sometimes correction, all within an inviolate commitment to the relationship, and I try to be that reliably loving and strong support when my husband’s work requires it.